CSGraduateCouncil-VirginiaTech/csgc-website/csgc-jekyll-src/events.md

 - *Where*: GLC Room F
 - *Food*: We'll be serving pizza, drinks, and cookies

-Slides from the presenters are available [here](https://drive.google.com/open?id=13XGLKy5GpNI1gPxPwn8DkEiBMGU4EniX).
+Slides from the presenters are available [here](https://drive.google.com/open?id=13XGLKy5GpNI1gPxPwn8DkEiBMGU4EniX) if you are signed into a vt.edu email account.

 ## Spring 2018